cdgriffith/FastFlix/README.md

 Read more about the release licensing in the [docs](docs/README.md) folder. <br>

 Encoder icons for [VP9](https://commons.wikimedia.org/wiki/File:Vp9-logo-for-mediawiki.svg) and [AOM AV1](https://commons.wikimedia.org/wiki/File:AV1_logo_2018.svg) are from Wikimedia Commons all others are self created.
-Various button icons from https://uxwing.com
+Various button icons from [https://uxwing.com](https://uxwing.com) Sample videos and thumbnail for preview image provided by [Jessica Payne](http://iamjessicapayne.com/)